polyaxon/polyaxon/site/docs/references/polyaxon-helm-reference.md

 ### IPs/Hosts White list

-In order to restrict IP addresses and hosts that can communicate with the api
+In order to restrict IP addresses and hosts that can communicate with the API

 ```yaml
 allowedHosts: